Algebraic and algorithmic synergies between promise and infinite-domain CSPs: Appendix

 In particular, we must have $f(1,\dots,1,0,\dots,0)=f(1,\dots,1)=f(0,\dots,0,1,\dots,1)$ where the block of $0$s in the left-hand side has size $\lfloor n/2\rfloor$ and the one on the right-hand side has size $\lceil n/2\rceil$.
 This contradicts the fact that $f$ preserves $\neq$.

-We now turn to 2-block symmetric polymorphisms, where it suffices to prove that no 5-ary 2-block symmetric operation is a polymorphism.
-Let $f\in\pol(\rel A,\rel B)$ be such a polymorphism.
+We now turn to 2-block symmetric polymorphisms.
+We first remark that it suffices to prove that no 5-ary 2-block symmetric operation is a polymorphism to rule out any 2-block symmetric polymorphism of arity $\geq 5$.
+Indeed, if $f$ is $2$-block symmetric of arity $2L+1$ and $L\geq 3$, then $g$ defined by

+is $2$-block symmetric polymorphism of arity $2L-1$, since the tuples $(0,0,0),(1,1,1)$ are in $I$ and since the symmetry of $g$ in the first block implies that $g$ preserves $\neq$.

+Let $f\in\pol(\rel A,\rel B)$ be such a polymorphism of arity $5$.
 By preservation of $\neq$, this polymorphism cannot be a constant operation and therefore it depends on at least one argument.
-It must also depend on arguments in both blocks, otherwise $f$ would induce a cyclic operation, in contradiction to the first part of the proof.
+It must also depend on arguments in both blocks, otherwise $f$ would induce a cyclic operation of arity $2$ or $3$, in contradiction with the first part of the proof.

 Then by~\Cref{lem:I-ess-coordinate}, for any witnessing tuple $a$ for $1$, and every $b_2,\dots,b_5$, we have $f(a)\neq f(1,b_2,\dots,b_5)$.

 Suppose that $a$ contains a $1$ in the first block, and because of 2-block symmetry we can assume that it is in the second position.
 Define $b_2=a_3, b_3=a_1, b_4=a_4, b_5=a_5$.
 Then $f(a)\neq f(1,a_3,a_1,a_4,a_5)=f(a_1,1,a_3,a_4,a_5)=f(a)$ by 2-block symmetry, which is a contradiction.
 Therefore, any witnessing tuple $a$ for a coordinate in the first block consists of 0s in the first block.
 A symmetric argument gives the same for the second block.